feudor2/LD-Russian-Auditory-Visual-2025/README.md

-# LD-Russian-Audial-Visual-2025
+# Visual vs Auditory Lexical Decision: Modality Makes Sense
-The data and code for two Russian Lexical Decision task experiments in visual and audial modalities
+The data and code for two Russian Lexical Decision task experiments in visual and auditory modalities